Let me tell you the easiest way to hit the ball straight and hard. Swing the club with your hands. Not your body, not your arms. Your hands.

 Humans have evolved hands that are wired to do complicated and precise activities.
 Use them!
 That’s what they’re for!
 Getting the clubhead back to the ball headed toward the target and with the clubface square to the path, all at many MPH, is a task requiring the utmost precision.

 Tasks of utmost precision are what your hands are designed to accomplish.

 This is how to do it.
 Take the club away from the ball with both hands.
 That means your mind is on the movement of your hands, and no other part of your body.
 When you swing down into the ball, your mind is on your hands delivering the club precisely to the ball.
 More to the point, the left hand guides and the right hand delivers, both at the same time.

 Really, that’s all you have to do.
 Swing with your hands and your body will follow.

 A few caveats.
 This does not mean rear back and slug the ball.
 Far from it.
 You still use the golf swing you have now, but with your mind on what is really doing the work.
 You still need to have good pre-swing fundamentals (grip, stance, posture, alignment, ball position, aim).
 You still need good rhythm and tempo.

 Also, you don’t hit at the ball.
 You swing through the ball, with your hands leading the clubhead into the ball.
 And you swing with both hands, not just your right.

 They say your hands should be passive.
 Nice thought, but they never are.
 That’s because they want something to do.
-And if you aren’t paying attention, what they’ll do is usually wrong.
+And if you aren’t paying attention, they’ll do something wrong.
 Best to give them something to do that is the right thing.

 Let them take over the swing.
 That’s what human hands are meant to do.
 Since I started doing this, I hit one straight shot after another.
 I’ve taken four strokes off a round (no kidding!), all because I’m swinging the club with the part of my body that was designed for this job.